-You will receive a customized report of your data compared to the aggregate national data.
+You will receive a customized report of your data compared to HSSSE public schools and HSSSE non-public schools participating in the same administration.
 In this report, you will find:

-- Section III: provides comparisons of mean responses to survey questions between students in your school and the full pool of respondents to HSSSE in a given administration; this table provides overall means comparisons as well as means comparisons by grade.
+- Section IV: Means Comparisons- provides comparisons of mean responses to survey questions between students in your school and the respondents in all other HSSSE public and non-public schools.

-- Section IV: provides comparisons of means within three critical dimensions of engagement measured on the survey: Cognitive/Intellectual/Academic Engagement, Social/Behavioral/Participatory Engagement, and Emotional Engagement.
-The table in Section IV provides comparisons of means overall as well as by grade.
+- Section V: Dimensions of Engagement- provides comparisons of means within three critical dimensions of engagement measured on the survey: Cognitive/Academic/Intellectual Engagement, Social/Behavioral/Participatory Engagement, and Emotional Engagement.

-- Section V: provides graphs of student responses in your high school to every question on the survey; these graphs may be useful in planning and/or presentations of the data.
+- Appendix B: Graphs- provides graphs of student responses in your high school compared to responses from HSSSE public schools and HSSSE non-public schools; these graphs may be useful in planning and/or presentations of the data.

-- Section VI: provides responses of students in your school to Question 35, the open-response question at the end of the survey.
+- Appendix C: Open Responses- provides responses of students in your school to the open response questions on the HSSSE.
 Note that names of people referenced by students in their comments will be removed.

 Each participating school will receive a customized report comparing its data with data from all other HSSSE schools in a given administration.
 In addition, HSSSE can create special reports if your school, district, or consortium would like an additional or different set of analyses.